 Founded in 1994 by a group of experienced certification and testing experts, QAI is an independent third-party testing, inspection and certification organization which serves the building industry, government and individuals with cost effective solutions through our global, in-house capabilities / services.

 There is no excerpt because this is a protected post.

-QAI is pleased to announce the expansion of our recognition with OSHA
+QAI Laboratories (QAI) is pleased to announce the acquisition of EU Compliance